 No. The BLS projections assume a labor market in equilibrium, i.e., one where overall labor supply meets labor demand except for some degree of frictional unemployment.
 For a discussion of the basic projection methodology, see the BLS Handbook of Methods.

 Furthermore, attempts to ascribe shortages or surpluses to BLS projections are based on an incorrect comparison of the total employment and total labor force projections, two separate and fundamentally different measures.
 The total employment projection is a count of jobs and the labor force projection is a count of individuals.
 Users of these data should not assume that the difference between the projected increase in the labor force and the projected increase in employment implies a labor shortage or surplus.
 For a discussion of labor shortages in the context of long-term projection models, see page 10 of "Employment projections to 2012: concepts and context," by Michael W. Horrigan, February 2004 Monthly Labor Review.

 The projections have a 10 year span.
-The current projections cover the 2016–26 decade.
+The current projections cover the 2021–31 decade.

 No, BLS only prepares 10-year projections.
 Most states prepare both long- and short-term projections for their state and local areas.
 State projections are available from http://www.projectionscentral.org.

 The fastest growing occupations can be found in this table and reflect jobs with the largest rate of change, in terms of percentage.